MarkXuJQ/Pelvis-Fracture-Image-Segmentation/ct_seg/README.md

 ```
 ct_seg/
-|
+│
-├── data/             # Folder containing CT scan data and labels.
+├── data/             # Contains CT scan data and corresponding labels.
-|
+│   ├── PENGWIN_CT_train_images/   # Folder with training images for CT segmentation.combined part 1 2.
+│   ├── PENGWIN_CT_train_labels/   # Folder with labels for the training images.
+│
-├── models/           # Folder for storing different trained models.
+├── models/           # Directory for different trained models, including their outputs.
-|
+│   ├── U-net/                  # Folder containing the U-Net model, checkpoints, and outputs.
+│   │   ├── checkpoints/        # Checkpoints for the U-Net model to save training progress.
+│   │   ├── predictions/        # Predicted segmentation outputs by the U-Net model on test data.
-├── outputs/          # Folder for storing output results such as predictions and evaluation metrics.
+│   │   ├── metrics/            # Evaluation results for the U-Net model, such as accuracy and IoU.
-|
+│
 ├── README.md         # Documentation for the project.
-|
+│
 ├── requirements.txt  # List of Python dependencies for the project.

 ```

 ## Getting Started